olivDiogo/SmartHome/docs/glossary.md

 ### Temperature

 [temperature]: #temperature
-_The temperature is a measurement of the warmth or coldness of an object or substance with reference to some standard value.
+_The temperature is a unit of the warmth or coldness of an object or substance with reference to some standard value.
 It will have a value and a unit._

 ### Wind Speed and Direction